Skarsnik/QUsb2snes/docs/index.md

 You need to use etheir `Snex9x` core or one of the `bsnes-mercury` and edit your retroarch.cfg file (can be found in %appData%\RetroArch) to set `network_cmd_enable = "true"` to true (default is false).
 Then you need to activate the RetroArch virtual device on the devices menu.

-Snex9x core :  needing to the patch the ROM (multitroid for example) you etheir need to patch the rom manually with the IPS file or put the IPS file along side the rom with the same name for retroarch to auto patch it.
+Snex9x core :  It does not support ROM write, it can be an issue for multitroid for example, you etheir need to patch the rom manually with the IPS file or put the IPS file along side the rom with the same name for retroarch to auto patch it.

-You can connect to a remote RetroArch by adding a RetroArchHost=YourOwnHost in the config.ini file
+You can connect to a remote RetroArch by adding a RetroArchHost=YourOwnHost in the config.ini file, replace YourOwnHost with the right ip/hostname.

 ## SNES classic (called also SNES mini)